tymyrddin/purple/source/docs/audits/nis2/bank.md

 Technical evidence demonstrates that controls actually work:

+Implementation evidence confirms the control is in place and running. [effectiveness evidence](../../foundations/system-effectiveness/applying-sem.md) confirms it produces its intended effect under realistic conditions.
+Both are worth organising.
+A penetration test result showing network segmentation held against a realistic attack path, a tabletop result showing the incident reporting chain met the 72-hour deadline under simulated pressure, and a phishing simulation showing click rates have moved after awareness interventions are more persuasive to a supervisory authority assessing proportionality than configuration documentation alone.

 * System inventories and network diagrams
 * Evidence of security control implementation from audits and assessments
 * Configuration documentation for critical systems